bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

   For service discovery to work, we need to advertise our ip with mDNS.
 Perfect opportunity to play with supervisor trees.
 We'll be using the new `child_spec/1` syntax introduced in Elixir 1.5.

-  Lets implement a new module that registers to dhcp callbacks and configures mDNS with the correct ip address.
+  Let's implement a new module that registers to dhcp callbacks and configures mDNS with the correct ip address.
 ```elixir
 defmodule HelloNerves.Application do
   use Application